lovs4y/wt_final_project/README.md

 ### Setup
 1. Unpack zip to some directory
 2. Make sure u running postgres
-3. Create new database for this project.
+3. Create (or skip if you already have DB) new database for this project.
 Default name in container is wt_banana_bread so it is preferable

+> Note: use one of next instruction: Docker or IntellIJ.
+> If you started application using Docker skip IntelliJ and vise versa

 #### Docker (no IntelliJ)
 4. Go to `setup` folder